 Perfect texture via sous vide.
 Perfect flavor via smoker.

 There are so many variables with ribs.
 And you really can't just cook them a specific amount of time for perfection.
 You can't cook them to a certain temperature (because you can't really get an accurate reading).
 It's like, "when they're done, they're done."
 Except now...

-One of the big drawbacks with making ribs is they are so labor-intensive.
+One of the big drawbacks of making ribs is they are so labor-intensive.
 Ever wonder why a rack costs $40 at a restaurant?
 It's not just the meat but the time and care it takes to get those to your plate.
 And while the sous-vide-then-smoke method takes a lot of time, it's mostly (maybe 90%) hands-off.
 And that's what makes it so awesome!

-Advantages to this Method
+Advantages of this Method

 - Easier to get perfect ribs.

 - Less hands-on time.